Git-I985/mrmime/readme.md

   A tiny (2.8kB) and fast utility for getting a MIME type from an extension or filename
 </div>

+> [!IMPORTANT]
+> Only includes standard mime types; all experimental and vendor-specific mimetypes removed.

 ## Features

-* Lightweight – 2.8kB gzip<br>
+* Lightweight – 2.8kB gzip
-  _Only includes standard mime types; all experimental and vendor-specific mimetypes removed._

 * [Performant](#benchmarks)<br>
   _All lookups are O(1) with minimal processing._